 - Increase Collective Knowledge: Encouraging employees to take part in relevant subjects – courses related to an online tool they use daily, for example – can improve productivity tenfold.

-How can employers introduce professional career development programs in their organization?
-Do corporate setups have a part to play?
-Here are some ways in which you can improve your staff’s professional development.
-Create a Growth Plan.
 If you fail to plan, you are planning to fail.
 A well-thought-out career development plan provides new or struggling employees with clear direction on how to advance their careers.
 To create a growth plan, follow these steps:

 - Consider Business Goals: Before you set training objectives, compare your organization’s business requirements with an employee’s development needs.
 Make sure that you consider both long and short business objectives as well.
 Start by asking yourself questions, like: Can payroll processes become more efficient if your HR manager learns a specific skill?
 Does the team lead of your sales department need to learn a particular software?

 - Recognize Readiness Vs Potential: Sam might have the potential to become a manager, but may not necessarily be ready to take on a leadership role just yet.
 With this in mind, maybe it’s better to hold off leadership training until Sam learns skills that make him better prepared.

 - Limit Sessions by Scheduling Training in Chunks.
 No one wants a dead-end job that stagnates them.
 However, no one wants to take part in hours of training sessions either.
 Therefore, make each training program brief and to the point.
 Employees learn better if they are provided with information in chunks – small amounts of content based on specific training objectives.
 To keep things comfortable, limit career management training courses by scheduling them as hourly sessions a couple of days in a week.